-Subject: Tathawwurat Kitabah al-Quran wa Dhaftihi wa

-Marahil Tadwin al-Hadith 'Abr al-Qurun

-strengthened by Mohd Anuar Bin Mamat, Deputy Director, Quality Assurance, Policy and Centre of Excellence, at the same time and place.
+Subject: Tathawwurat Kitabah al-Quran wa Dhaftihi wa Marahil Tadwin al-Hadith 'Abr al-Qurun strengthened by Mohd Anuar Bin Mamat, Deputy Director, Quality Assurance, Policy and Centre of Excellence, at the same time and place.

-Interviewed with Widus Sempo, Senior Lecturer, Faculty of Quran and Sunnah at August 26, 2019 at USIM building.
+61Interviewed with Widus Sempo, Senior Lecturer, Faculty of Quran and Sunnah at August 26, 2019 at USIM building.

 The lecturer came into the class and gave a greeting, then opened the learning with a tasyji' (motivation) song, which illustrates the beauty and glory of Islam in the past, entitled "did you forget".
 Then the lecturer apersepsi and review the subject of the previous week, and motivate students who cannot answer it to always ask God to open their hearts to gain knowledge and master the lessons learned.
 The lecturer explained the development of writing and maintaining the Koran and Hadith in the ICT era, which of course are no longer the same as the writing of the Koran in the Prophet and his companions. that is because ICT is so important in the writing and maintenance of the Koran and Hadith.
-In fact, he also explained that ICT not only helps in the writing and maintenance of the Our'an and Sunnah, but also can be used as scientific evidence that revelations that the Prophet received came from God, both the Qur'an and the Hadith.
+In fact, he also explained that ICT not only helps in the writing and maintenance of the Our'an and Sunnah, but also can be used as scientific evidence that the revelations that the Prophet received came from God, both the Qur'an and the Hadith.
 The lecturer anologizes the acceptance of the revelation with facts and daily reality on the mobile phone.
 A mobile phone created by humans can receive messages from someone far away, even though they have never met.
-Certainly the Prophet Muhammad, for example, was more able to receive these Allah from Allah, because had already messages determined them to be His Prophets and Apostles.

-7. Conducting an evaluation of the implementation of integrated learning.
-The integration of naqli and aqli science is not only done in learning, but also in conducting evaluations.
-The questions in the exam contain matters relating to the integration of Naqli and Aqli, especially those related to the subjects being tested.
+Certainly the Prophet Muhammad, for example, was more able to receive these Allah from Allah, because had already messages determined them to be His Prophets and Apostles.62 science is not only done in learning, but also in conducting evaluations.
+The questions in the exam contain matters relating to the integration of Naqli and Aqli, especially those related to the subjects being tested.63